 Except as amended by these Terms, the Agreement will remain in full force and effect.
 If there is a conflict between the Agreement and this Addendum, the terms of this Addendum will control.
 Capitalized terms used but not defined in these Terms have the same meanings as set out in the Addendum and the Agreement.
 To the extent that these Terms differ from those in the Agreement or Addendum, the terms of these Terms shall govern.

 1.1 “Affiliates” means any entity which is controlled by, controls or is in common control with one of the parties.

-1.2 “Data Protection Laws” means all privacy and data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including, as applicable: (a) the GDPR; and/or (b) the Federal Data Protection Act of 19 June 1992 (Switzerland) and applicable to the Processing of Personal Data under the Agreement.
+1.2 “Data Protection Laws” means all privacy and data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including, as applicable: (a) the GDPR; (b) the UK Data Protection Act 2018 and/or (c) the Federal Data Protection Act of 19 June 1992 (Switzerland) and applicable to the Processing of Personal Data under the Agreement.